-.26 World-Wide Navigational Warning Service (WWNWS) means the internationally and nationally coordinated service for the promulgation of navigational warnings.
+.41 World-Wide Navigational Warning Service (WWNWS) means the internationally and nationally coordinated service for the promulgation of navigational warnings.

-.27 In the operating procedures, coordination means that the allocation of the time for data broadcast is centralized, the format and criteria of data transmissions are compliant as described in the Joint IMO/IHO/WMO Manual on Maritime Safety Information and that all services are managed as set out in resolutions A.705(17), as amended, A.706(17), as amended, and A.1051(27), as amended.
+[.41 In the operating procedures, coordination means that the allocation of the time for data broadcast is centralized, the format and criteria of data transmissions are compliant as described in the Joint IMO/IHO/WMO Manual on Maritime Safety Information and that all services are managed as set out in resolutions A.705(17), as amended, A.706(17), as amended, and A.1051(27), as amended.]

 3 BROADCAST METHODS